alvarogarcia7/javascript-simple-sessions/trello-cards/README.md

 //selectedCards.forEach(card => renameCard(card, (title) => title.substring(4)))
 ```

-You can also filter before applying:
+You can also filter the cards to which apply the modification:

 ```javascript
 //Those who match "[1]" or "[3]"